Jishanshaikh4/building-designer/README.md

 ### About

 This project deals with construction plan of residential houses graphically using C programming (Using graphics.h for Borland C Compiler).
 It consists of 3 main modules and 7 sub-modules.
 The main modules deals with three different sized sites 30X40Ft, 40X50Ft, and 40X60Ft.
-Sub-modules deals with other specifications with combinations of room size & numbers, parking (if any), compound, etc. This project is inspired from and extended form of project BUILDESIGNER.
+Sub-modules deals with other specifications with combinations of room size & numbers, parking (if any), compound, etc. This project is inspired from and extended form of project BUILDESIGNER (Legacy).

 ### To do